 Activity and Retention

-All LDS scriptures are translated in French.
+All Church scriptures are translated in French.
 Gospel Principles Simplified and the Testimony of the Prophet Joseph Smith are both available in Fang.

 Health and Safety

-HIV/AIDS infects 5.9% of the population.
-Sanitation is poor and tropical diseases are endemic.
-Medical infrastructure is limited and access is uneven.
+HIV/AIDS infects 3.6% (2019 figure) of the population.
+Sanitation is poor, and tropical diseases are endemic.
+Medical infrastructure is limited, and access is uneven.

 Humanitarian and Development Work